-Why your online store won’t generate any sales and how you can fix it
+Why your online store won’t generate sales and how you can fix it

-Is your online store struggling?
+Is your online store struggling to generate sales?
 Here’s how to create an online marketing strategy that can attract customers at each of the five stages of the buying life cycle.

 In order to answer this, we first need to talk about the five stages of the buying life cycle: